 What are your career goals now?

 I want to continue to build my horticultural knowledge and skills – through studying, by learning from the people around me at work and through visiting a variety of gardens and green spaces.
-I also enjoy sharing what I have learnt with others and see this as a significant part of my role going forward.
+It’s also great to share what I have learnt with others and I see this as a significant part of my role going forward.
 I think that sharing our learning helps us to improve not only our personal contribution at work but also the way our team works together.
-I would like to gain more experience in all aspects of The Garden Company, from landscaping and construction of the gardens that I work in through to design and customer service and aftercare.
-I believe that having such an understanding of how all the ‘pieces of the puzzle’ fit together will help to improve the service I provide in maintaining gardens.

 What mark would you like to leave on the sector?